theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-introduction.md

 ODP provides a technical infrastructure for data extraction and replication from different SAP (ABAP) Systems e.g.:
 - ECC
 - S/4 HANA
-- BW and
+- BW
 - BW/4 HANA

-Xtract ODP allows to subscribe to (ODP Consumer) and publish various data providers (ODP Providers).
-Data can be sent to different ODP Consumers (also several in parallel).
+The Xtract ODP component, which requires the data, acts as a so-called subscriber (consumer).
+The ODP component subscribes to a data provider, for example to an SAP Extractor or to a CDS View.

 Operational data provisioning supports mechanisms to load data incrementally, e.g., from extractors, ABAP CDS Views and aDSO objects (see below).
 With SAP BW/4HANA, Operational Data Provisioning (ODP) becomes the central infrastructure for data extraction and replication from SAP (ABAP) applications to a SAP BW/4HANA Data Warehouse.